HarryvL/fcFEM-basic/README.md

 ### TODO

-- [ ] Frictional material for the analysis of soils and concrete.
+- [ ] Frictional material for the analysis of soils and concrete. issue #1
 - [ ] Tension cut-off and reinforcement capabilities.
 - [ ] Large deformation analysis capability.
 - [ ] Addition of beam and shell elements.